sebastiandotdev/rc/README.md

 ## How do I read the documentation?

 > [!NOTE]
 > This documentation is in constant work.
-If you would like to contribute write to me on [X](https://x.com/sebastiandotdev)
+If you would like to contribute write to me on [X](https://x.com/sebastiandotdev) <br>

-Code-related documentation can be found in the [docs](./docs/) folder.
+> Code-related documentation can be found in the [docs](./docs/) folder.

 ## Contributing